oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ## Task 8: Compliance Management for Pluggable Database

-Center for Internet Security(CIS) Benchmark from Center of Internet Security:
-The CIS is a set of Industry standards for IT systems and databases.
-CIS benchmark provides the baseline configurations to ensure oracle database compliance with CIS standards.
-A compliance standard is a collection of checks or rules that follow broadly accepted best practices.
-It is the Cloud Control representation of a compliance control that must be tested against some set of IT infrastructure to determine if the control is being followed.
-This ensures that IT infrastructure, applications, business services, and processes are organized, configured, managed, and monitored properly.
-A compliance standard evaluation can provide information related to platform compatibility, known issues affecting other customers with similar configurations, security vulnerabilities, patch recommendations, and more.
-A compliance standard is also used to define where to perform real-time change monitoring.
+After using fleet maintenance hub to upgrade and patching, its time to secure your multi-tenant pluggable database in Enterprise Manager.
+Enforce compliance with with industry standards by implementing strict access controls, regular auditing and monitoring to maintain a robust security posture and prevent breaches.

 ![compliance stack](images/stack-security-compliance.png " ")

 Stack security compliance will help you take control and understand all risk factors, assess levels of exposure to determine the best course of action, and ensure all standards are met.
-In addition to that, now you can secure underlying Exadata Engineered Systems.
+In addition to that, you can secure underlying Exadata Engineered Systems.
 By doing this, you are securing everything from database to infrastructure.

+The Center for Internet Security (CIS) benchmark for Oracle database provides a set of best practices, compliance and configuration guidelines to secure  against cyber threats and data breaches.
+It ensures compliance with industry standards, enhancing database security through systematic controls, checks, rules, monitoring, and recommendations to remediate violations for optimal security posture.

 In this lab, you will get hands-on experience is using *Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database* to secure configuration of provisioned database.